The Power (Alderman novel): Development history

 The Power is Alderman's fourth novel and was influenced by her relationship with the Canadian novelist Margaret Atwood.
 The mentorship was arranged through the Rolex mentorship programme.
 In an interview with The Daily Telegraph in 2012, Alderman explained the influence of Atwood's work on her as a novelist before the mentorship as, "I'd been to an Orthodox Jewish primary school where every morning the boys said, 'Thank you God for not making me a woman.'
 If you put that together with The Handmaid's Tale in your head, something will eventually go fizz!
 Boom!"

 In a 2016 interview with The Guardian, Alderman described being inspired by Atwood while writing the novel, saying, "The one thing Margaret directly suggested was the idea of a convent."
 In that interview, she also stated that she had written roughly 200,000 words of a novel, before scrapping that draft at the end of 2013 and changed the entire concept into what became The Power, based on about 2,000 words of the original effort.

 In December 2016, Alderman stated that "readers of The Power are already asking me if there'll be a sequel – there won't be another novel (probably), but there are definitely so many more stories to tell than I had room for in the book."

 Critical reception

 The Washington Post reviewer Ron Charles praised the novel as "one of those essential feminist works that terrifies and illuminates, enrages and encourages".
-In a positive review for The New York Times Book Review, contributor Amal El-Mohtar did note that "it doesn't quite make sense on a world-building level or cohere on a philosophical one."
+In a positive review for The New York Times Book Review, contributor Amal El-Mohtar said that "it doesn't quite make sense on a world-building level or cohere on a philosophical one."

 In June 2017, The Power won the Baileys Women's Prize for Fiction; it was the first science fiction novel to win the prize in its (then) 22-year history.
 At year's end, it was named by The New York Times as one of the 10 Best Books of 2017.